gabrielchuv/SE7/Portfolio/UXDesign.md

 #
 ### Design evaluation: User Interviews
-Users were again shown the updated/new wireframe prototype to see if the changes made were an improvement on the last version and to gleen more insight into improving the user experience of the site.
+The same methodology of a wireframe walkthrough was used to see if the changes made were an improvement on the last version and to gleen more insight into improving the user experience of the site.
 A mix of four users, some from the last feedback session and some new to the site, aged 18-30 were asked to explore the wireframe telling the feedback practitioners, their opinion on what each page did, how effective it was at doing this, and what they would do next.
 The practitioners checked off the user story list tasks the user's were able to complete on their own and any tasks left at the end were then hinted at to see if the user could accomplish there task.
 The second wireframe walkthrough uncovered:

 #### Pro's
 1. The **Jane the cow** feature was a nice 'gamified' way to measure and compare how well the user was doing in terms of waste.